cloudquery/cloudquery/website/pages/how-to-guides/creating-cross-project-service-accounts-in-gcp.md

 tag: security
 date: 2021/11/09
 description: >-
-  A walkthrough to add Service Accounts in Google Cloud Platform and make them cross-project
+  A guide to add Service Accounts in Google Cloud Platform and make them cross-project
 author: mikeelsmore
 ---